theochem/horton/doc/intro_horton_overview.rst

   alternative capabilities or better computational performance).
 To faciliate the use of HORTON within other programs, we guarantee no major `API
   <http://en.wikipedia.org/wiki/Application_programming_interface>`_ changes for
-  at least twelve months after each major release.
+  at least eighteen months after each major release.
 Ensuring that HORTON can be used in all three ways (as part of a larger program; as a stand-alone program;
   outside other programs) is a fundamental design principle of HORTON.